KargJonas/gensist/README.md

 | `gensist -v`         | Display gensist version |

 ## Getting started:
-Install gensist with "`npm i -g gensist`", generate a new project with "`npm new my-website`" and build it by running "`gensist`" or "`gensist build`" inside the project and it should generate a "`build/`" folder with all of the HTML and CSS nicely compressed inside your project.
+Install gensist with `"npm i -g gensist"`, generate a new project with `"npm new my-website"` and build it by running `"gensist"` or `"gensist build"` inside the project and it should generate a `"build/"` folder with all of the HTML and CSS nice and compressed inside your project.

 ## Config
 You can configure gensist by placing a `gensist.json` file in the root your project.